Tedfulk/goatmeal/README.md

 ### Chat Interface

 - `?`: Toggle menu
+- `#web query`: Search for information
+- `#web query +domain.com`: Search with specific domain
+- `#webe query`: Enhanced web search with AI optimization
-- `/`: Enter search mode
+- `#webe query +domain.com`: Enhanced domain-specific search
 - `enter`: Send message
 - `#o[n]`: Open message number 'n' in editor (e.g., #o1)
 - `#c[n]`: Copy message number 'n' to clipboard (e.g., #c1)
 - `#b[n]`: Copy code block number 'n' to clipboard (e.g., #b1)
 - `#s[n]`: Speak message number 'n' using system TTS (e.g., #s1)
-- `ctrl+k`: Stop current speech playback
+- `ctrl+q`: Stop current speech playback

-### Search Mode

-- `/query`: Search for information
-- `/query +domain.com`: Search with specific domain
-- `/o`: Toggle enhanced search mode
-- `/o query`: One-time enhanced search
-- `esc`: Exit search mode

 #### Enhanced Search

 The enhanced search mode (🔍+) uses AI to optimize your search queries for better results.
-When enabled:
+When using `#webe`:

-- Queries are automatically enhanced with relevant context
-- Location and time information are considered
-- Ambiguous terms are clarified
-- Results are more targeted and comprehensive
-- Queries are optimized while staying under character limits

 Examples:

-- Basic: `/what's the weather like?`
-- Enhanced: `/o what's the weather like?`
+- Basic: `#web what's the latest news in the quantum computing?`
+- Enhanced: `#webe Recent breakthroughs in quantum computing 2024-2025 including, advancements in quantum processors algorithms and applications from reputable sources like research, journals and tech news.`
   - Gets transformed into a more specific query including location and time context
-- Domain-specific: `/o python tutorials +python.org`
+- Domain-specific: `#webe python tutorials +python.org`
   - Enhanced query limited to python.org domain

 The status bar shows 🔍+ when enhanced mode is active.
 You can toggle it with `/o` or use it for a single search with `/o query`.